xg416/DATUM/README.md

 cd code
 pip install -r requirements.txt
 ```
 LMDB format is encouraged for our dynamic scene data.
-Before preparing your LMDB file from the downloaded ATSyn-dynamic dataset, please make sure you have 2TB space on your server.
+Before preparing your LMDB file from the downloaded ATSyn-dynamic dataset, please ensure you have 2TB of free space on your server.
 You will need to modify the path variables in the *make_lmdb.py* file.
 After that, just run
 ```
 cd code
 python make_lmdb.py